In its 5th year, A fun filled night of glitter, sparkles and glamour!

 The inaugural Dot Com Foundation Inspiring Children’s Awards were held on the 3rd June 2016 at Aston Villa Football Club.
 Hosted by Anton Du Beke and Sir Hugh Orde, our CEO Sharon Evans and patron Kristina Rihanoff presented awards to eight inspiring children and five amazing adults.
 The Awards recognise the positive values and characteristics shown by exceptional children and the adults who support them.

-The full list of award winners and the reason they won the awards are as follows:
+The full list of award winners and the reason they won the awards are below;

 Esther Baker – you are a wonderful example of the power of the human spirit to overcome suffering.
 The abuse you suffered as a child and into your teenage and adult years can only be described as unspeakable evil.
 Yet somehow you found the courage to escape from the cycle of abuse and put your own safety to one side so that you could help the police to carry out a criminal prosecution into a paedophile ring.
 You endured more than a hundred hours of video interviews to assist the police in their investigation, and you waived your anonymity to give an interview to Sky News to help give other victims the courage to come forward.
 Through your extreme bravery you are helping to make the world a safer place for children.
 Please accept this award with our sincere admiration for your exceptional courage and passionate advocacy for other survivors and victims of abuse.